+If virals are allowed to equal deception, they are less useful than spam.
 Accidental virals show the way here, remember Coke & Mentos?
 You could actually do that and thousands of kids did.
 Truth works as well, the PR coup that won in Cannes this year was Best job in the world, a classic advertising idea with straight up copywriting that was sent out as a release and conquered the world.

 Karens case has been hotly debated in the Danish newspapers and TV, with university researchers calling it tasteless and the minister of Economic and Business Affairs calling it "very unwise".
 Danish blogs have also weighed in Jonas Smith's take, wemind minds, and the #Karen26 trended yesterday.
 This morning there was a panel discussion on Go'Morgen Danmark which can be seen here.
 (Sadly the page is doing another advertising no-no, it has a LOUD Renault banner ad which you can't turn the sound off on above the video.
 Hello Stupid!)

-I know what you could have used me for at GoViral, being the really boring voice of reason preventing y'all from stepping in it.
+I now know what you could have used me for at GoViral, being the really boring voice of reason preventing y'all from stepping in it.

 *********** Updated footnote ***************